Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution

 Here $\hat{Z}_{{\bar{S}};\mathbf{x}_S}$ is the approximate partition function, $\tilde{K}$ is the number of Monte-Carlo sampling.
 The above procedure is also called importance sampling.
 When $q(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ and $p(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ are close, such a sampling estimation can be regarded as unbiased.
 Thus, an appropriate proposal distribution $q(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ should be defined, which is desired to be close to $p(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ as much as possible and have a parametric expression that is easy to be inferred.

 The proposal distribution $q(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ can be obtained through an autoregressive approach~\cite{strauss2021arbitrary},

+where $j=1,\dots, |{\bar{S}}|$ is the index of features in $|S|$.
 Eq.(\ref{eq-3-7}) uses the chain rule of conditional probability to obtain the proposal distribution, so that estimation of the proposal distribution can be converted into the multiplication of a series of one-dimensional conditional densities $q(x_{{\bar{S}}_l}|\mathbf{x}_{S \cup \bar{S}_{<l}})$, which is easy and tractable.

 An important issue arises here, namely, the feature ordering of the conditional probabilities $q(x_{{\bar{S}}_l}|\mathbf{x}_{S \cup \bar{S}_{<l}})$ will have a significant impact on the estimation results.
 For example, for a predictive task with three inputs $x_1$, $x_2$ and $x_3$, when calculating the conditional density $q(x_2,x_3|x_1)$, it can be obtained as $q(x_2,x_3|x_1)=q(x_3|x_1,x_2)q(x_2|x_1)$ or $q(x_2,x_3|x_1)=q(x_2|x_1,x_3)q(x_3|x_1)$ according to different feature orderings.
 Theoretically, $q(x_3|x_1,x_2)q(x_2|x_1)$ is equal to $q(x_2|x_1,x_3)q(x_3|x_1)$, however, since we use the energy-based model to approximate these distributions, the two orderings may produce different results.
 This is problematic if the number of input features is large.
 Though Ryan \emph{et al.}~\cite{strauss2021arbitrary} used plenty of random training to alleviate this problem, the solution is still unsatisfactory.